go-programmer/codechallenge/codility/9.maximum-slice-problem/maxprofit copy/README.md

 # Problem
+Find the maximal sum of any double slice.

 An array A consisting of N integers is given.

 It contains **daily prices of a stock share for a period of N consecutive days**.